kernladung/californium/README.md

 # Run it

-*californium* provides the binary `kernladung.californium` which starts a QT Application without a visible GUI, but with the application menu.
+*californium* provides the binary `mlde.californium` which starts a QT Application without a visible GUI, but with the application menu.
 It then listens to a specific DBus Signal to toggle this menu.
-The signal can be send with `kernladung.californium toggle`, the menu pops up.
+The signal can be send with `mlde.californium toggle`, the menu pops up.

 Start *californium* as background process:

-    $ kernladung.californium &
+    $ mlde.californium &

 Send signal to toggle/show menu:

-    $ kernladung.californium toggle
+    $ mlde.californium toggle